neondatabase/website/content/docs/reference/neon-cli.md

 isDraft: true
 ---

-With the Neon CLI, you can manage Neon directly from a terminal.
+With the Neon CLI, you can manage Neon directly from your terminal.
 The Neon CLI supports numerous operations, such as authentication and management of Neon projects, branches, compute endpoints, databases, roles, and more.

 The Neon CLI command name is `neonctl`.
 The GitHub repository for the Neon CLI is found [here](https://github.com/neondatabase/neonctl).